 This toothbrush weighed in at 3.7 ozs, with a handle diameter of 3.625" and a rather glossy surface finish and a sleek design, making it an attractive addition to the aesthetics of most bathrooms.
 Unfortunately, this toothbrush does lack a pressure sensor so you have to be careful not to brush too hard.

 Moving on to how well the Brio brushes, our cleaning metric is responsible for 30% of its overall score.
 The SmartClean did quite well in our side-by-side cleaning challenge, scoring close to the top of the group.

 We based scores for this metric entirely off of our plaque removal tests, looking at a series of before and after photos from a variety of angles — including photos inside the mouth taken with a 360° camera — to determine how each brush did.

 Some members of our panel missed a significant number of spots with this brush, while others did an exceptional job brushing with this model.

 It was this mixed performance that led to a slightly lower score.
 Those top-scoring models had a universally good performance for all of the judges.

 Ease of Use

-The Brio has 3 cleaning modes: Normal, Soft and Massage, with a one button interface to switch between them.
+We particularly liked the simple interface to change between modes.
+The Brio has 5 cleaning modes: Clean, White, Polish, Massage, and Sensitive, with a one-button interface to switch between them.
 Each mode has an LED indicator at the base of the brush, as well as a charge indicator.
-The brush has an integrated 2 minute timer that is divided into quadrants to improve the pacing and evenness of your brushing.
+The brush has an integrated 2-minute timer that is divided into quadrants to improve the pacing and evenness of your brushing.
 The powered brushing will turn off for a brief moment every 30 seconds, alerting you that it is time to move on to the next section of your mouth.
-This model gives you five seconds to toggle between modes using this button, and will simply turn the toothbrush off after the five seconds have elapsed.
+This model gives you five seconds to toggle between modes using this button, and will simply turn the toothbrush off after those five seconds have elapsed.